 Arteriovenous malformations are composed of a central vascular nidus which is a conglomerate of arteries and veins.
 There is no intervening capillary bed, and the feeding arteries drain directly into the draining veins by one or multiple fistulae.
 These arteries lack the normal muscularis layer and the draining veins often appear dilated due to the shunted high-velocity arterial blood flow entering through the fistulae.

-AVMs tend to be clinically asymptomatic in 15% if cases until the presenting event occurs.
+AVMs tend to be clinically asymptomatic in 15% of cases until the presenting event occurs.

 Studies report seizure as a presenting disorder in 15-40% of patients.
 The risk of seizures increases with cortically-located, large, multiple, and superficial-draining AVMs.
 Seizures are typically focal, either simple or partial complex, but often show secondary generalization.

-Brain AVMs are typically first identified on cross-sectional imaging (CT or MRI).
+Brain AVMs are typically first identified in cross-sectional imaging - computed tomogram (CT) or magnetic resonance imaging (MRI).
 A combination of MRI and angiography are often helpful to plan therapy and predicting the likely success and associated risks of surgical, endovascular, or radiological therapy.

 Surgical excision — Open microsurgical excision is the mainstay of treatment and offers the cure for patients considered to be at high risk of hemorrhage.